 The Rosedale Explorer walk passes through North Dale and returns via Rosedale.
 En route are some interesting industrial remains (and railway) and plenty of pretty countryside.

-If the weather is good a cup of tea at Dale Head farm offers some great views.
+If the weather is good, a cup of tea at Dale Head farm is extremely welcome with some great views down the valley.